LMD-nat/fardeau/README.md

 Fardeau is the project name for my MSc project, entitled *L’influence du fardeau des proches aidants sur l’utilisation des services d’urgence par les   personnes aînées en transition de soins : une étude observationnelle à méthodes mixtes*.

+The dataset is *NOT* publicly availible.

+The code contains no identifying information.
+The code contains only variable names, transformations, or calculations relevant to the review of my work.

 ## Directory

 The relevant files are organized as follows.